minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

             :alt: MinIO Console's Add Sites for Replication screen
             :align: center

       #.
-Complete the requested information for the site:
+Complete the requested information:

+         This Site:

+           - :Site Name: A name or other identifying text to associate to the site.
+           - :Endpoint: `(required)` The hostname or IP of the load balancer managing connections to the site.
-         :Access Key: `(required)` The user name for ``root`` to use for signing in to the site.
+           - :Access Key: `(required)` The user name for ``root`` to use for signing in to the site.

-         :Secret Key: `(required)` The password for ``root`` to use for signing in to the site.
+           - :Secret Key: `(required)` The password for ``root`` to use for signing in to the site.

+         Peer Sites:

-         :Site Name: A name or other identifying text to associate to the site.
+           - :Site Name: A name or other identifying text to associate to the site.

-         :Endpoint: `(required)` The hostname or IP of the load balancer managing connections to the site.
+           - :Endpoint: `(required)` The hostname or IP of the load balancer managing connections to the site.
+           - :Access Key: `(required)` The user name for ``root`` for the peer site to use for signing in to the site.
+           - :Secret Key: `(required)` The password for ``root`` for the peer site to use for signing in to the site.

          .. include:: /includes/common-replication.rst
             :start-after: start-mc-admin-replicate-load-balancing